Marginal thinking: 17. Guillaume Godard

 |

-The images are laterally inversed copies that follow Hardouyn's originals closely,
+The copies are laterally inversed, but follow Hardouyn's originals closely,

 although they are slightly more primitive and a good deal more caricatured.